RogueRope/docs/content/docs/tbd/unconference.md

 ## Think ahead

-We'll follow the classical un-conference format with post-it notes.
-Think ahead:
+Now, let's think ahead and prepare for our sessions!
+We'll be using the classical un-conference format with post-it notes.
+Here are a few things to keep in mind:

-* What are topics/subject you'd like to see covered or would like to know more of?
+What topics or subjects would you like to see covered or learn more about?
+We want to make sure we're addressing the needs and interests of our community.
-* What are topic, subjects, workshops or activities you'd like to share with others?
+Are there any topics, subjects, workshops, or activities that you'd like to share with others?
+We believe in peer exchange and want to create an environment where everyone feels comfortable sharing their knowledge and expertise.

-* Tip : no need to fall back to the teacher student paradigm.
-Peer exchange is also encouraged, our content team will announce it like that so expectations are managed.
+And here's a tip: there's no need to fall back on the teacher-student paradigm.
+We encourage peer exchange and want everyone to feel empowered to contribute in their own unique way.

+Our content team will announce the sessions in advance, so you'll have plenty of time to prepare and think about what you'd like to discuss or share.
+We're excited to see what amazing ideas and insights come out of our unconference sessions!

 ![Green board with the program from last year](/images/program1.jpeg)